kwasniew/hyperbook/manuscript/ch5.md

 1. Modify the ```AddPost``` action to reset ```currentPostText```.
 2. Make sure the initial text is empty.

-When you're done compare with the solution below.
+When you're done, compare with the solution below.
 But first, try to do it on your own.

 <details>